 As a member of the Lake Tahoe Federal Advisory Committee, the League works to ensure that federal funding is allocated to projects and programs that directly improve the environment in the Tahoe Basin.
 The LTFAC was established under President Clinton to advise the federal government on Tahoe’s priorities, and the League's participation greatly strengthens the recommendations of the local community group by assuring decision makers that regional environmental activists will support them.

-Lake Tahoe Restoration Act: $300 million for Lake Tahoe's environment
+Lake Tahoe Restoration Act of 2000: $300 million for Lake Tahoe's environment

 For LTRA's reauthorization (still pending in Congress), the League successfully promoted the inclusion of language to commit the local unit of the Forest Service to the achievement of Lake Tahoe’s environmental standards, to withdraw the area from new mining claims, and to enhance protections for water quality and soils in the implementation of forest projects.